Bharathkumar-dataman/Azure-data-engineering-project/README.md

   ## * store the incoming data (csv file from internal applications) in azure data lake storage as landing data
   ## * create SQLdatabase in azure to store data which stores validation passed data
   ## * connect to sqldb with ssms and create a metadata/schema you can use my sql code as a example : https://github.com/Bharathkumar-dataman/Azure-data-engineering-project/blob/main/SQL%2BTable.sql

    ## * launch a azure databricks work on bussiness logic implementation

+# important best pratices to follow
+   ## store sql sever password, SAS token  in azure keyvault
+   ## create secretscope in databricks backed by azure keyvault( refer databricks documentation)

   ## https://github.com/Bharathkumar-dataman/Azure-data-engineering-project/blob/main/validation.ipynb